• Bookies

 Trying to find equine stars with the profile of the likes of Kauto Star, Denman, Master Minded, and Big Bucks, is a near impossible task for any trainer, and it is true that Nicholls has yet to find a horse of that calibre since they graced the track.
 Nicholls has still seen some talented horses come through his Ditcheat yard in recent years, and our experts are going to point you in the direction of some of Nicholls’ new stars to follow for the season ahead.
 These horses are likely to win plenty of races throughout the season, so are worth noting if you enjoy betting on horse racing

 Bravemansgame is arguably the most talented individual at Nicholls’ disposal right now.
-One of last season’s best novice chasers, the seven-year-old was unbeaten in his first four races over fences last year, including an impressive victory in the Grade 1, Kauto Star Novices’ Chase at Kempton.
-This season he will make the step up from the novice ranks, and he has been earmarked for a return to Kempton this year for the King George VI Chase.
-He seems to have plenty of speed in his arsenal, so, come Cheltenham Festival time, a tilt at the Ryanair Chase might be likely, but connections will be hoping that he has another Gold Cup contender on his hands.
+One of last season’s best staying chasers, he was unbeaten in his first four races over fences, including an impressive victory in the Grade 1, Kauto Star Novices’ Chase at Kempton.
+He went on to finish second in last season's Cheltenham Gold Cup and will be hoping to go one better this season.

 Paul Nicholls Horses for Cheltenham